apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 3. NodePort: External Port that we connect to service using it

 - Port Forwarding is happening using Kube-Proxy in IPTables level
+- Using Internal Serivce, You can LoadBalance traffic to different Pods.
+LoadBalancing Algorithm is RoundRobin.
+- thing is session is to sensitive to IP.
+So If you Change IP of clinet (Refresh page for example) There is this chance that You are going to be connected to a different pod.
+If You want this to not happen, You can ` SessionAffinity: Yes `

 ```
 apiVersion: v1